francoposa/linux-foundation-certifications/LFS101x-Introduction-to-Linux/01-The-Linux-Foundation/README.md

 * provide open forum for the next kernel release
 * bring together devs and sysadmins to work on problems
-* host workgrounds and community groups for active discussions
+* host workgroups and community groups for active discussions
 * connect end users, sysadmins, and devs to grow enterprise Linux use
 * encourage collaboration across the community